Telesphore-Uwabera/EcoRwanda-Conservation-Portal/README.md

     ```

 *   **`npm ERR! code ENOENT`:** This means `npm` can't find a `package.json` file.
 Ensure you are in the correct directory (`backend` or `frontend`) before running `npm install` or `npm start`/`npm run dev`.
+*   **`querySrv ENOTFOUND` error:** This usually means your machine cannot resolve the MongoDB Atlas cluster's hostname.
+Ensure:
+    *   Your MongoDB Atlas Network Access is configured to allow your current IP address (or temporarily, "Allow Access from Anywhere" 0.0.0.0/0).
+    *   Your local DNS settings are working correctly (e.g., try flushing your DNS cache `ipconfig /flushdns` or setting public DNS servers like Google DNS 8.8.8.8/8.8.4.4).
+*   **Database connection string:** Double-check that your `MONGODB_URI` in `backend/.env` exactly matches the connection string provided by MongoDB Atlas, including the correct username, password, cluster name, and database name.
 ```